 These same tests were repeated in our Hyper-V lab environment that is identical in hardware and VM configuration to the VMware environment and similar levels of elevated SOS_SCHEDULER_YIELD waits were also seen, so the issue is definitely not specific to any given hypervisor or virtual platform, it’s purely related to the host being oversubscribed for the workloads being run and the SQL Server VM having to wait for CPU resources to continue execution.

 I’m deliberately not presenting Jonathan’s test results here because I’m not qualified to explain VMware esxtop output or Hyper-V performance counter values and how they correlate to the SOS_SCHEDULER_YIELD numbers to show the problem occurring.
 Jonathan will do a follow-up post in the next week or two that explains the results from a virtualization perspective.

 However, with a simple set of tests we were able to show that with a VM that gets delayed from running, a SQL Server workload can show a much higher level of SOS_SCHEDULER_YIELD waits because of the use of the __rdtsc intrinsic to calculate thread quantum exhaustion times.

 This is really interesting because this is a VM performance issue *causing* a wait type to appear, not just causing waits to be longer.

 You should definitely consider this phenomenon if you’re investigating a high number of SOS_SCHEDULER_YIELD waits, a workload performance problem, and your workload is running in a VM.
-In the next post on this, which I’ll link to here when it’s published, Jonathan will explain how to correlate these waits with signs of a VM performance problem.
+Jonathan explains how to correlate these waits with signs of a VM performance problem in this post.

 Hope this helps!